glamrock/wp-imageless/README.md

 wp-imageless
 ============

-Strip images from your wordpress site
+Strip wordpress image tags from content, but not the whole site.
+Crazy useful for people running wordpress blogs as Tor hidden services.
+Cuts down on load time, bandwidth, and hassle.